axelvaldez/radical-companies/_posts/radical-model/2023-04-15-feelings-are-not-enough.markdown

  <p>Your feelings are never reflected in the world, your relationships are.
 You can relate to the world outside your head only through your relationships.
 Relationships with people.
 Sometime via things,<a href="#en01"><sup id="bm01">&nabla;&hairsp;</sup></a> but ultimately with people.
 That is how you get out of your head, that is what guides your actions.</p>

 <h1>Selective Listening</h1>
- <p>Of all the things that you say and do, people will select what resonate with them, what brings up feelings in them\.
+ <p>Of all the things that you say and do, people will select what resonate with them, what brings up feelings in them.
 The relationship is based on what you say <em>and what they hear</em>.
 The stuff in the middle is what the relationship is based on.</p>
  <p>Relationships make your feelings <em>meaningful</em> to the world.
 They reshape your feelings.
 They make them bigger or narrower.
 They change your ideology: it gets broader and more encompassing or narrower and more provincial.</p>
  <p>This changes the way you perceive; it may make you more open, or more fearful and defensive.
 They influence people&rsquo;s drive to belong to this group or that.</p>